 - Skip the griddle and BAKE pancakes!

-- News alert – did you know you can bake pancakes?
-Spray a muffin tin with cooking spray OR use silicone liners and fill them 2/3 up.
-Bake at 350F for 22-24 minutes and not only do you have pancakes, but you didn’t have to stand at the griddle AND you can make double (or triple, or quadruple!) the batch in the same amount of time!
+- Did you know you can bake pancakes?
+Spray a muffin tin with cooking spray OR use silicone liners and fill them ⅔ full.
+Bake at 350F for 22-24 minutes and not only do you have pancakes, but you don’t have to stand at the griddle AND you can make double (or triple, or quadruple!) the batch in the same amount of time!

-- Better yet, cook them in a sheet pan.
+- Better yet, cook your protein pancakes in a sheet pan.
 You can find the instructions for that baking hack HERE.
-Talk about a time saver.
+Talk about a meal prep time saver!

 - High Protein Trail Mix Recipe